explyt/spring-plugin/README.md

-## Spring Explyt

-Spring Explyt plugin for Spring with Java and Kotlin support makes your development with IntelliJ IDEA Community a more productive and enjoyable experience.
+[Spring Explyt plugin](https://explyt.com/spring) for Spring development with Java and Kotlin support enhances your experience in IntelliJ IDEA Community, making it more productive and enjoyable.

 ## Spring Explyt plugin will:
 - accelerate the development of your Spring and Spring Boot applications
-- allow you to create Spring projects inside IDE using Spring Initializr and intuitive wizards
+- allow you to create Spring projects directly within the IDE using Spring Initializr and intuitive wizards
 - support Spring Boot profiles, configurations, and properties
-- highlight Spring Core Beans dependencies and usages
+- highlight dependencies and usages of Spring Core Beans throughout your code
-- validate that Spring Beans injections are used correctly
+- validate the correct use of Spring Beans injections
-- highlight the mistakes, misbehavior, and possible problems and typos in your code using more than 50 inspections to make your code better
+- highlight errors, misbehaviors, potential issues, and typos in your code with over 50 inspections to improve code quality
 - help you better understand the context of your Spring applications
 - support Java, Kotlin, and Scala
-- enable syntax support for JPQL, OpenAPI
+- enable syntax support for JPQL and OpenAPI
-- lower barrier to entry into development with Spring Framework
+- lower the barrier to entry for development with the Spring Framework
 - minimize your routine tasks
 - make sure your code follows best practices

 ### Spring Explyt plugin provides solid support for:
 - Spring Boot
 - Spring Framework
-- Spring Data
+- Spring Data (JPQL language injection in @Query, Repository support)
-- Spring Web
+- Spring Web (Spring Web RequestMapping Controllers, OpenApi, MockMvc)
-- Spring AOP (in progress), including AspectJ
+- Spring AOP, including AspectJ
-- Spring Security
+- Spring Security (Detect UserDetailsService)
-- Spring Integration (partly)
+- Spring Integration (nullChannel, errorChannel, integrationFlowContext)

 ### Spring core:
 - Spring Beans
-- Support Lombok library for Java Spring projects
+- Lombok library support for Java Spring projects
 - Spring Profiles
 - Spring Events
 - Scheduling